crystal-lang/crystal-book/installation/on_linux_using_snap.md

 # On Linux using Snap

 To easily install Crystal on a Linux distribution you can use [Snap](https://snapcraft.io/crystal).
+See the [blog post](https://crystal-lang.org/2019/06/19/snapcraft-summit-montreal.html) for additional information.

 ```
 sudo snap install crystal --classic